Skip to main content

 He hononga tangata – he hononga tēnei taonga ki ngā tīpuna, ki ngā āhuatanga o ngā wā o mua, mā tātou anō hei kai.

-Kaumātua Kura Moeahu (Te Āti Awa), tohunga whakairo Warren Warbrick (Rangitāne) and kaitiaki taonga Shane James (Muaūpoko) explain in the video that before colonisation, the Awakairangi River was a central part of a vibrant Māori eco and social system where many waka traversed its water.
+Kaumātua Kura Moeahu (Te Āti Awa), tohunga whakairo Warren Warbrick (Rangitāne) and kaitiaki taonga Shane James (Muaūpoko) explain in this video that before colonisation, the Awakairangi River was a central part of a vibrant Māori eco and social system where many waka traversed its waters.
 This video shows what taonga tūturu such as the Awakairangi Waka can tell us about the past.

 He hononga Tiriti – Ka mahi ngātahi a Te Manatū Taonga ki te taha o te iwi me te hapū hei manaaki hei tiaki i ngā taonga tuku iho.

-When taonga such as the Anaweka Waka (2011) and the Taranaki taonga assemblage (2020) are found, iwi may wish for them to undergo ongoing ‘museum standard’ conservation treatment.
+When taonga such as the Anaweka Waka (2011) and the Taranaki taonga assemblage (2020) are found, iwi may desire they undergo ongoing ‘museum standard’ conservation treatment.
 This involves careful collaboration between iwi and conservators.

-This video features Chris Hill (Manawhenua ki Mohua) in Golden Bay, as well as Rae Hinerau-Wetere (Ngāti Maniapoto, Ngāti Tama) and conservator Susanne Rawson in Taranaki, discussing how they conserve taonga in the rohe where they were found.
+This video features Chris Hill (Manawhenua ki Mohua) in Golden Bay, and Rae Hinerau-Wetere (Ngāti Maniapoto, Ngāti Tama) and conservator Susanne Rawson in Taranaki, discussing how they conserve taonga in the rohe where they were found.